Trader Joe’s MIDDLE EASTERN BEEF KEBABS

 Grilled Chicken Meatballs on a bed of lentils

-WRAP – Chicken meatballs sliced and grilled, and served on warm flour tortilla with avocado and Magnifique Sauce.
-Added lettuce then wrapped up.
+WRAP – Chicken meatballs sliced and grilled, served on flour tortilla with avocado and Magnifique Sauce.
+I added shredded lettuce then wrapped it up.

 These can easily become dinner along with some sides, say rice or potatoes, or pasta and a veggie.
 I think these might match well with any one of TJ’s simmer sauces (Thai or Indian).
 You could brown them, add sauce, simmer a few minutes and serve.
 Maybe toss in some frozen green beans or peas in the sauce as well?
 Serve on top of rice or noodles or pasta.
 Or just with pita or Naan?
 What about making these Italian style?
 Brown and add your favorite jar of tomato sauce.
 Toss them with pasta and you have an easy dinner.
 Or maybe brown them, slice up, and put them into a pita with some lettuce and some sauce?
 Or just serve them sliced up on top of a salad?
 So you might find these a handy thing to have in your fridge.
 TJ’s Chicken Meatballs are $3.99 (12 oz, about 16 meatballs in the package).
 Figure maybe 4 per person/portion?
 4 meatballs have 16 gr of protein with 150 calories!